Member Log In

 STEER WRESTLING involves timing, coordination and strength on the part of the cowboy.
 Mounted on horseback, he must remain behind the rope barrier, which is stretched across the front of the starting box, until the steer crosses the score line ensuring the animal a head start.
 If he breaks the barrier, a 10-second penalty is added to the time.
 This event also involves a second horse ridden by a "hazer"; his job is to keep the steer running as straight as possible until the steer wrestler "gets down" on the steer.

 The team runs alongside the steer and then on by, as the steer wrestler reaches for the steer and slides off the back of his horse.
 The steer wrestler catches the right horn then hits the ground with his legs extended forward.
 Using his left hand as leverage the cowboy throws / "wrestles" it to the ground.
-The steer must be flat on its side with all four legs extended before the offical time is declared.
+The steer must be flat on its side with all four legs extended before the official time is declared.